 If you are looking for cheap chat-only based therapy without live sessions then Talkspace’s basic package is the most attractive option out there.

 Not only that, but the platform is simply fantastic.
 They offer what is arguably the best mobile app and software for their site, and are renowned for having the best therapists you can find anywhere online.
-That said, even though cheaper, the sessions over at Online-Therapy.com only last 30 minutes, which is why we still believe Talkspace offers better value for money, even if it’s slightly more expensive overall.
+That said, even though cheaper, the sessions over at Online-Therapy.com are only 30 minutes long, which is why we still believe Talkspace and BetterHelp offer better value for money, even if it’s slightly more expensive overall.

 As with all therapy sites we review, we always make sure to highlight the issues the site suffers from.
 In this case, the only real one is the lack of flexibility when it comes to treatments.
 Online-Therapy.com counselors only offer CBT (cognitive behavioral therapy) treatments.